tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Language localization

+If a custom plugin includes any custom UI created using {{site.productname}}'s [UI APIs]({{site.baseurl}}/ui-components), then it may require localization.

-{{site.productname}} comes with translations for many languages.
-To add additional strings to a supported language for a custom plugin, use the following procedure:
+{{site.productname}} comes with translations for many strings in many languages.
+To add additional strings to a supported language for a custom plugin, use the following procedure.

 1. Create a "`langs`" directory in the custom plugin's root directory for custom translations.
 2. For each language that the plugin supports, create a translation file.